vypivshiy/scrape-schema/docs/usage.md

 - `__schema_name__` str - return class name

 ### Parsel
 Field for pulling values from html.
-Methods have a similar interface to `parsel.Selector`.
+Methods have a similar API to `parsel.Selector`.
 params:

 - raw - if you works with raw text (not HTML), automatically accept xpath(//p/text()).get() methods
 - auto_type automatically type-cast from first annotated argument.
 Default True.
 - default - default value.
 If during operation it throws an error or does not find a value, it will set it (without type conversion).
 If it is not specified, it will throw exception.

+### Text
+Field for pulling values from raw text.
+This field provide special methods and regex
+- auto_type automatically type-cast from first annotated argument.
+Default True.
+- default - default value.
+If during operation it throws an error or does not find a value, it will set it (without type conversion).
+If it is not specified, it will throw exception.

+TODO add example

+### JMESPath
+Field for pulling values from raw text.
+This field provide special methods and jmespath method
+- auto_type automatically type-cast from first annotated argument.
+Default False.
+- default - default value.
+If during operation it throws an error or does not find a value, it will set it (without type conversion).
+If it is not specified, it will throw exception.

+TODO add example

 ### Nested
 Splits a html by a given field and creates additional nested schemas. `Sc` (Annotated) first argument should be